hoshikawa2/oci_terraform_security/README.md

 **Figure 6 - variables.tf** file
 ![CleanShot 2024-04-15 at 08.30.52.png](images/CleanShot%202024-04-15%20at%2008.30.52.png)

+>**Note:** Save your files now.
+Move the mouse cursor over your Stack (on the right side of the editor, in "Autonomous Transaction Processing...." title), click the right button and save your project.
+If you get out without saving, the execution assumes you will use the random string in the original code script.

 ## Task 4 - Test permissions

 You can test the **Policies** and see how you have control of **OCI Resource Manager**, **OCI Vault / Secret** and **Autonomous** instances in a specific **compartment**.